 Response to a 200 millisecond tone burst of 1000 Hz is nominally 2.0 dB down from a reference steady state signal at the same level and frequency.
 Overshoot response to a suddenly applied steady state signal is less than 0.5 dB.
-When an applied signal is tuned off, the decay rate is less than 0.5 seconds per 10 dB
+When an applied signal is turned off, the decay rate is less than 0.5 seconds per 10 dB.

+7. Linearity:

-7. Linearity: Primary indicator range is from 0 dB to +10 dB on each range.
+Primary indicator range is from 0 dB to +10 dB on each range.
 Overall indicator range is -5 dB to +10 dB.
 The dedicated "OSHA" range primary indication is +105 dB to +115 dB, with an overall indication of +100 dB to +115 dB.
-Within these limits, the primary indicator accuracy is 1 dB and the overall accuracy is 1.5 dB.
+Within these limits, the primary indicator accuracy is .1 dB and the overall accuracy is 1.5 dB.

+8. Calibration:
-8. Calibration: Recommended calibration frequency is 1000 Hz at sound pressure levels of either 94 dB on the 90 dB range, or 114 dB on the 110 dB range.
-Screwdriver adjustable from the side of the case.

-Output Connections: This Instrument is provided with three outputs: External Filter, RMS Output, and dB Output.
+Recommended calibration frequency is 1000 Hz at sound pressure levels of either 94 dB on the 90 dB range, or 114 dB on the 110 dB range.
+Calibration is screwdriver adjustable from side of case.
+This Instrument is equipped with three outputs: External Filter, RMS Output, and dB Output.

-External Filter:
+9. Output Connections: External Filter:

-Provides non-weighted (flat response) output of 120 mV RMS, at meter reading of +10 dB, into a 100 KV load; a lower impedance may affect the meter reading.
+Provides non-weighted (flat response) output of 120 mV RMS, at meter reading of +10 dB, into a 100 K $\Omega$ load; a lower impedance may affect the meter reading.
 This output is not affected by the "Fast-Slow" setting.
-The recommended plug is Switchcraft's #750 (0.141" diameter).
+The recommended plug is

+Switchcraft's #750 (0.141" diameter).